fiveout/mysidlab-infra/docs/intro.md

 1. Login with your assigned USERNAME (siduser1-siduser12) and PASSWORD.
 ![Login Page](images/login.png)

-The first step in configuring Ansible Tower is to create an integration to the personal GitHub repository that you created above.
+#### The first step in configuring Ansible Tower is to create an integration to the personal GitHub repository that you created above.
 This is done by creating a new Project in Tower.

 4. Choose Project from the left-hand navigation menu and then the green "+" to add a new project.
 Complete and save the new project information as below.
 Note that the "SCM URL" field should contain the GitHub repository URL you copied to your clipboard previously.
 ![Tower Project](images/tower-create-project.png)

-You can now configure Ansible Tower to run an automation job that is in your GitHub repository.
+#### You can now configure Ansible Tower to run an automation job that is in your GitHub repository.
 This job will provision as small VM instance on AWS and then deploy a simple web app to it.

 5. Choose Template from the left-hand navigation menu and then the green "+" to add a new template.
 Complete and save the new template information as below.
 ![Tower Template](images/tower-create-template.png)

-Let's take a look at the two YAML documents that define the "steps" that Ansible will take.
+#### Let's take a look at the two YAML documents that define the "steps" that Ansible will take.
 In your GitHub repository, open the aws_sandbox_deploy.yml document.
 A few things to note --

 a.
 The "vars" section defines several variables that will be passed to AWS when the VM instance is provisioned.

 b.
 The "tasks" section defines a series of "state requirements" that will be reviewed to make sure that they exist.

 c.
 The final entry (Ensure sample application is available) references a role that is defined seperately in the roles/my_awesome_role directory of your repository.
 This referenced role will be executed as the final step of the job.

 6. After your Template definition has been saved, you can create and run a Job based off it.
-Select Template from the left-hand navigation menu and then click the Rocket icon next to your template to create and execute the Job.
+Select Template from the left-hand navigation menu and then click the rocket icon next to your template to create and execute the Job.

     A running log of the job actions will be displayed and refreshed automatically.

     ![Tower Job Monitor](images/tower-job-monitor.png)

-7. When the Job completes a summary (Play Recap) will be displayed.
+7. When the Job completes, a summary (Play Recap) will be displayed.
 Take note of the IP address and if there were any errors during the Job.

     ![Tower Job Recap](images/tower-job-recap.png)

-8. Confirm that the VM instance was created and the demo web app was deployed properly by hitting the application at the IP address in the recap.
+8. Confirm that the VM instance was created and the demo web app was deployed properly by running the application at the IP address in the recap.

     ![Demo App](images/demoapp.png)

-9. In Tower, select My View from the left-hand navigation menu  Note that a complete history your executed Jobs is maintained and available for review.
+9. In Tower, select My View from the left-hand navigation menu  Note that a complete history of your executed Jobs is maintained and available for review.
     ![Tower My View](images/tower-my-view.png)